 Bassoon: It looks like a plumbing pipe, but it sounds like a dream.
 The high notes sound throaty, even otherworldly.
 The middle notes sound luscious, full, mellow; low notes can be very powerful.

 French Horn (or just Horn): The most noble-sounding brass instrument has a full, round, dark tone, which is great for majestic hunting calls.

 Trumpet: The most powerful orchestral instrument and the highest-pitched brass instrument, the trumpet executes impressive runs and leaps in a single bound.

 Trombone: A powerful low brass instrument with a movable slide to change notes, the trombone is essential for parades, as well as symphonies.

 Tuba: The lowest of the brass instruments can produce a wall of low, blasting sound.

 Percussion: The player is expected to be a master of a vast range of different instruments: timpani (the great big kettledrums), bass drum, snare drum (for marches), cymbals (for crashing together), xylophone (played with mallets), and other oddities.

 Timeline of Classical Music

-It may surprise you to know that people are writing new classical music all the time.
-The following timeline shows you some of the most famous pieces of orchestral music along with basic guides to their stylistic periods (Baroque, Classical, Romantic, or Modern).
+You may think that nobody writes classical music anymore — but they do!
+New classical music is being written all the time.
+Here are some of the most famous pieces of orchestral music, along with rough guides to the stylistic periods (Baroque, Classical, Romantic, or Modern) into which they fall.